kdragon1432/CS3113/README.md

 # CS3113
-CS3113 - Introduction to Game Programming /n
+CS3113 - Introduction to Game Programming <br>
 This is the summer class of 2023.